Doug Elford resigns from his Surrey party to run with McCallum - Cloverdale Reporter

 Doug Elford confirms he has resigned from the Surrey Community Alliance party he formed to run alongside former mayor Doug McCallum in the upcoming civic election.

 A release dated Aug.
-11 was sent to media by former SCA campaign managers Gord Savard and Sharon Goldberg, said the party is withdrawing from the municipal election and cited funding as a “major reason” for the decision.
+11 was sent to media by former SCA campaign managers Gord Savard and Sharon Goldberg.
+It said the party is withdrawing from the municipal election and cited funding as a “major reason” for the decision.

 “We had excellent candidates,” the release stated.
 “In previous campaigns under the old legislation, the old group Surrey Matters already had $30,000 in donations to take care of pre-election expenses like signs, leaflets and office space.
 This time around we are not even near that amount, to run a reasonable campaign.”